bhattsameer/devtool-snippets-forhacks/README.md

 ## DevTools snippet collection:

 **TL;DR**
-List of so some cool JS snippets which I have created and found while doing research of client side encryption bypass using devtool only:
+List of so some cool JS snippets which I have created and found while doing research of client side encryption bypass using devtool only.

 | Sr. No. | Snippet | Description | Example |
 |---------|---------|-------------|---------|